JAlcocerT/Linux/README.md

 * Please feel free to fork the repository - try it out the guide for yourself and improve or add others tabs.
 * Support the Projects that made possible this repo, thanks to their fantastic job, this have been possible.

-* Support extra evening tinkering sessions:
+* Support extra tinkering sessions with a ☕

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Z8Z1QPGUM)